Canon 100D vs Sony RX100 V

 The RX100 V is a recent model that features in the current product line-up of Sony.
 In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.

 Review summary: Canon 100D vs Sony RX100 V

 So what conclusions can be drawn?
 Is the Canon 100D better than the Sony RX100 V or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.